czinn/web/content/projects.md

 In addition to working on various projects, I solve problems on [Project Euler][pe].
 At the time of writing, I am 11th in Canada and 1064th worldwide.

+## Zendo

+I wrote a program that is able to evaluate Zendo rules in Lojban.
+Read my [blog post](/blog/evaluating-zendo-rules/) about the project and then try playing the game.
+The code is on [GitHub][zendo].

 ## Tableflip

 Tableflip is a platform for playing board games (or any other sort of turn-based game) online.
 The client is Vue.js and the server is a Flask app using SQLAlchemy and Postgres.
 Games are implemented as state machines with the rules specified in JavaScript, which allows more games to be easily added.
 Tableflip currently supports six games: Connect 4, Quarto, Hanabi, Euchre, Love Letter, and Homeworlds.